Statcounter

 Erin wasn’t Angela and Chris felt rather guilty for enjoying her company more than Angela’s.
 Erin was one of the damn guys and it was nice.
 She went to a bar to drink, not to read fashion magazines.
 She enjoys good conversation and she’s quite personable and outgoing.
 Angela was outgoing, but only with those with whom she felt comfortable.
 Erin could adapt and talk with anyone.

-Erin is a beautiful young woman with beautiful brown hair and a smile that would stop you in your tracks.
+Erin is a beautiful young woman with radiant reddish brown hair and a smile that would stop you in your tracks.

-She’s got girly girl traits but can also be a tom boy when she wants to be.
+She’s got girly-girl traits but can also be a tom-boy when she wants to be.
 She speaks her mind and never feels the need to sugar coat words.
 Erin is extremely practical and full of common sense.
-She is a realist.
+She's a realist.
 Chris loved that, among many things.

 Working her way through college, Erin bartended and worked as an office manager until she could complete her business degree and someday put her education to good use to run a bar of her own.